huggingface/community-events/huggan/pytorch/README.md

 More concretely, these scripts:
 - leverage 🤗 [Datasets](https://huggingface.co/docs/datasets/index) to load any image dataset from the hub (including your own, possibly private, dataset)
-- leverage 🤗 [Accelerate](https://huggingface.co/docs/accelerate/index) to instantly run the script on CPU, (multi-) GPU, TPU environments, supporting fp16 and mixed precision
+- leverage 🤗 [Accelerate](https://huggingface.co/docs/accelerate/index) to instantly run the script on (multi-) CPU, (multi-) GPU, TPU environments, supporting fp16 and mixed precision as well as DeepSpeed
 - leverage 🤗 [Hub](https://huggingface.co/) to push the model to the hub at the end of training, allowing to easily create a demo for it afterwards

 Currently, it contains the following examples: